12 must-know blockchain trends for 2025 and beyond distributed ledger technology (DLT)

 Definition

 Each computer in a blockchain network maintains a copy of the ledger where transactions are recorded to prevent a single point of failure.
-Also, all copies are updated and validated simultaneously.
+All copies of the blockchain are updated and validated simultaneously.

-Blockchain is also considered a type of database, but it differs substantially from conventional databases in how it stores and manages information.
-Instead of storing data in rows, columns, tables and files as traditional databases do, blockchain stores data in blocks that are digitally chained together.
-In addition, a blockchain is a decentralized database managed by computers belonging to a peer-to-peer network instead of a central computer like in traditional databases.
+Blockchain is also considered a type of database, but it differs from conventional databases in how it stores and manages information.
+Instead of storing data in rows, columns, tables and files as traditional databases do, a blockchain stores data in blocks that are digitally chained together.
+It's a decentralized database managed by computers belonging to a peer-to-peer network instead of a central computer such as in traditional databases.

-Bitcoin, launched in 2009 on the Bitcoin blockchain, was the first cryptocurrency and popular application to successfully use blockchain.
-As a result, blockchain has been most often associated with Bitcoin and alternatives such as Dogecoin and Bitcoin Cash, which both use public ledgers.
+Blockchains offer a secure, transparent and efficient way to manage and verify data across diverse industries.
+Bitcoin, launched in 2009 on the bitcoin blockchain, was the first cryptocurrency and popular application to successfully use blockchain.
+As a result, blockchain has been most often associated with bitcoin and alternatives such as dogecoin and bitcoin cash, both of which use their own public ledgers.

 Key features of blockchain technology